lighttransport/tinyusdz/README.md

 # Tiny USDZ/USDA/USDC library in C++14

 `TinyUSDZ` is secure, portable and dependency-free(depends only on C++ STL.
 Other 3rd-party libraries included.
-Yes, you don't need pxrUSD library!)
+Yes, you don't need pxrUSD/OpenUSD library!)
 USDZ/USDC/USDA library written in C++14.

 ## High priority